carolinedunn/Alexa-RPi-AutoStart/README.md

 # Alexa-RPi-AutoStart
 If you are using the Alexa Device SDK on Raspberry Pi, this code will automatically run a script to start Alexa on boot.

+The code and instructions below were provided to me by Wayne Courtney (see readme.txt for full details).
+Have personally verified that all instructions work exactly as documented below.

 How To Install Alexa On Raspberry Pi With Autorun And Autoboot With Only 4 Terminal Commands, (Explained In Detail For A Newbee):

 1. Download and burn a copy of the latest Raspbian image to a class (10) micro sd card (8-32GB) from the Raspberry Pi website, copy and past this link into your browser.